Tasks

 Similarly to Task 1, we will use the click information to drive the relevance assessments for the test collections which consists of two main components that contain both the search and click information :

-Since this is the first time this task is organized, the number of dataset lags is lower than those used in the first task.
-We aim to release two training datasets and one or two test datasets.
+Since this is the first time this task is organized, the number of dataset snapshots is lower than those in the first task.

 Evaluation